 The Alameda Creek Trail opened in January 1973.
 The project was funded by the U.S. Army Corps of Engineers, the Alameda County Flood Control and Water Conservation District, and the East Bay Regional Park District.

-The south side trail is suggested for bicyclers, hikers, joggers and runners.
-The north side trail is designed for horseback riding as well.
-There is no direct access to Coyote Hills Regional Park from the north side of the creek.
-Bicyclists must wear a helmet and bicycles must be equipped with a bell to warn other trail users as you approach from behind.
+The south-side trail is recommended for bicyclers, hikers, joggers, and runners.
+The north-side trail is designed for horseback riding.
+Note that there is no direct access to Coyote Hills Regional Park from the trail on the north side of the creek.
+Bicyclists must wear a helmet, and must ring a bell or call out to warn other trail users as you approach from behind.

 Trail Mileage Guides